 - While many newcomers to the SLS market are chasing the "next big thing", both Sintratec and Sinterit have focused on SLS technology since their inception.

-- Both companies identified a gap in the market for SLS 3d printing technology, which prior to 2014, required an investment of a $200k+ to start printing in SLS
+- Both companies identified a gap in the market for SLS 3D printing technology, which prior to 2014, required an investment of at least $200,000.

 - Sintratec is represented by 3DChimera (that's us).
 3DChimera was founded by engineers for engineers and is based in Miami, FL.
 We have been in business since 2013 and service customers around the USA including Apple, DuPont, Toshiba, Adidas, the US Army and many other organizations large and small.
 We have been working with Sintratec since 2017.

-- Sinterit is represented by 3DHerndon (again, the names can be confusing).
+- Sinterit is represented by 3DHerndon.
 They were founded in 2014 and are based in Herndon, VA.

-- The Sinterit printers can print PA12, PA11, TPE, and "Flexa" in their stock configuration.
+- The Sinterit printers can print PA11, PA11 ESD, PA 11 Carbon Fiber, PA12, TPE, "Flexa", and Polypropylene (PP) in their stock configurations, dependent on machine.

 - Both the Sintratec and Sinterit printers utilize a low power laser to sinter the powder in the build chamber.